sharky72/GitSubModulesVsPlugin/Readme.md

 - Git version
 - Path to the current open solution
 - Submodules of this repository
+ - Status of the last action (git command)
  - Name of the Submodule
  - Id (SHA-1) of the submodule
  - Last commit Id (SHA-1 or Tag) of the submodule